google/tensorstore/tensorstore/kvstore/neuroglancer_uint64_sharded/index.rst

 <https://github.com/google/neuroglancer/blob/master/src/datasource/precomputed/sharded.md>`_
 on top of a base key-value store.

-Within the key-value store interface, which uses strings as keys, the uint64 keys are encoded as 8-byte big endian values.
+Within the key-value store interface, which uses strings as keys, two formats are supported:

+- 8-byte big endian values: Specifies a standard uint64 chunk id.
+- 16-byte big endian values: The first 8 bytes specify a uint64 chunk id, and the subsequent 8 bytes specify a uint64 size in bytes.
+Reading from such a key returns the specified number of bytes immediately preceding the chunk within the shard file.
+This special format is read-only, is excluded from listing, and ignores any :json:schema:`~kvstore/neuroglancer_uint64_sharded/ShardingSpec.data_encoding` specified in the metadata (it is always raw).

 .. json:schema:: kvstore/neuroglancer_uint64_sharded